 Understanding Churchill Cap Corp's Unusual Options Activity

-Shares of Churchill Cap Corp (NYSE:CCIV) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $26.7.
+Churchill Cap Corp (NYSE:CCIV) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $26.66 following the option alert.

 - Trade Type: CALL